-Is idp.alexa.53 a virus or a false positive detection?
+Is IDP.ALEXA.53 a virus or a false positive detection?

-How dangerous is the idp.alexa.53 virus?
+How dangerous is it?

 The list of viruses that can hide under this name is quite big.
 In most cases, they are browser hijackers and adware, which are not very dangerous if you remove them fast.
-But there are several reports saying that there was spyware and coin miner under this name.
-Adware and browser hijackers are not very dangerous, since they do not make any changes into system settings.
+But several reports are saying that there was spyware and coin miner under this name.
+Adware and browser hijackers are not very dangerous since they do not make any changes into system settings.
 You can easily detect that they are inside your PC.
 The symptoms are strange ads, popup banners, randomly opening browser windows, and search engine changes.

 Here is the short review for this threat: